Texas–Texas Tech football rivalry

 The Texas–Texas Tech football rivalry is an American college football rivalry between the Texas Longhorns and the Texas Tech Red Raiders.
 The winner of this gauntlet receives the other university's chancellor's sterling silver boot spurs which is what the name of the rivalry is named after.
 The Battle For The Chancellor's Spurs was played uninterrupted between the 1960 to 2023 college football seasons.
-After Texas has joined the SEC, the future of this game remains uncertain.
+Since Texas joined the SEC, the future of this game has remained uncertain.